-In Year 2 you will continue to develop with course units in law and the employment relationship, business research and professional skills, learning and development, business and sustainability, and again you can select from a range of optional units that will enable to you specialise in a particular subject area.
+In Year 2 you will continue to develop with core units in law and the employment relationship, business research and professional skills, learning and development, business and sustainability.
+You can also select from a range of option units that will enable to you specialise in a particular subject area.

 If you opt for the four year placement route you will spend Year 3 in a salaried placement within a HRM environment.
 You may also opt for a year studying abroad at one of our partner institutions.

 In your final year, you will take core units such as business psychology, contemporary perspectives on human resource management and global human resource management.
 You will also be able to choose the topic of your research project, or choose another option, enabling you to tailor your degree according to your interests and career aspirations.

 You will study four, 30-credit units: